All Episodes

 That's right, because you and I are men of analytics.

-We saw what happened in South Africa, and that's where it originated, so why wouldn't it happen here?
+We saw what happened in South Africa, and that's where it originated.

 And it is happening.

-But I think being a simple man, as you uh say every week, I want to break this down into a form that everyone can understand.
+But I think being a simple man, as you say every week, I want to break this down into a form that everyone can understand.

 There are nuts on both sides.

-There are anti vaxx loons.
+There are anti-vax loons.

 They're loons.